uw-dims/dims-finalreport/docs/source/outcomes.rst

 managing multiple simultaneous deployments with private configuration).

-The outcome of the DIMS Project is by no means a production-ready commercially sellable system, but the open source products are competitive in many aspects with other projects created by larger teams of software engineering professionals at commercial software companies.
+The outcome of the DIMS Project is by no means a production-ready commercially marketable system, but the open source products are competitive in many aspects with other projects created by larger teams of software engineering professionals at commercial software companies.
 Further refinement within an entity staffed and focused on bringing a product or service to the market could